MicroEJ/docs/VEEPortingGuide/frontpanel.rst

 4. Creates images to animate the operation of the controls (for example button down image).

-5. Creates *Widgets* that  make the link between the application and the user interactions.
+5. Creates Front Panel *Widgets* that make the link between the application and the user interactions.

 6. Previews the Front Panel to check the layout of controls and the events they create, etc.